proger/erlfsmon/README.md

 Stay alert to the fact that in Linux you will get events for the whole mount point -- the client must filter events by itself (see Caveats section in README.md for `fanotify_watch`).

-The application is fairly lightweight -- it uses only [gproc](https://github.com/uwiger/gproc).

 Once the `erlfsmon` app is started you may use the simple API.

 ```erlang